Welcome, Future Nurses of UTRGV!

 - Q&A sessions with faculty and staff

-- Distribution of student materials
+- Distribution of important student materials and documents

 Tips for Success